calliope-project/data-module-template/README.md

     - Premade `pytest` setup.
 - Auto-generated documentation, ready for [Read the Docs](https://about.readthedocs.com/).

-## IMPORTANT
+> [!IMPORTANT]
+>

-A few things to be aware of.
+> A few things to be aware of.
+>

-- **Modules do not work like regular snakemake workflows**
+> - **Modules do not work like regular snakemake workflows**
-    - The primary way to test them should be external (calling `module:`, passing resources, and requesting results).
+>     - The primary way to test them should be external (calling `module:`, passing resources, and requesting results).
 Check the pre-made example in `tests/integration` for more info.
-    - Internal access (calling the `all:` rule) will not work, as the module will not have the necessary `resources/` to execute properly.
+>     - Internal access (calling the `all:` rule) will not work, as the module will not have the necessary `resources/` to execute properly.
-- **Please respect the 'specification' section of the documentation**
+> - **Please respect the 'specification' section of the documentation**
-    - `docs/hooks/clio_standard.py` will auto-generate documentation for you as long as certain files (e.g., `INTERFACE.yaml`, `CITATION.yaml`) are filled correctly.
+>     - `docs/hooks/clio_standard.py` will auto-generate documentation for you as long as certain files (e.g., `INTERFACE.yaml`, `CITATION.yaml`) are filled correctly.
-    - Please **do not modify this file** to ensure all data modules have a similar 'specification' section.
+>     - Please **do not modify this file** to ensure all data modules have a similar 'specification' section.
-    - If you wish to extend the documentation, feel free to add other sections.
+>     - If you wish to extend the documentation, feel free to add other sections.
+>